dmbarbour/Sirea/README.md

             LnkProd :: Lnk x -> Lnk y -> Lnk (x :&: y)
             LnkSum  :: Lnk x -> Lnk y -> Lnk (x :|: y)

 The `Lnk` type can carry `LnkUp` values for each concrete signal, and can also carry multiple concrete signals in case of `(x :&: y)` or `(x :|: y)`.
-Finally, it allows developers to easily optimize for dead code on output.
-Not all behaviors have useful effects other than the query result, so it is useful to optimize them out of the behavior entirely.
+The `LnkDead` indicates dead code on output, which can help optimize by eliminating cases where a resource is query-only.
+Some `IO` is allowed during construction, though it is intended for resource management and signal caching (no semantic state, no observable effects).

-Here `B` is the concrete, primitive behavior type implemented by Sirea.
-Type `B` is somewhat inconvenient to use directly since resources would need to be shoved into Haskell's global space.
+Type `B` is the concrete, primitive behavior type implemented by Sirea.
+Type `B` is inconvenient to use directly because it is unclear where resources would be represented other than the Haskell global space, which would be problematic.
 Sirea provides a higher level behavior type `BCX` to mitigate this by reifying a toplevel context object `PCX`.
+Operations such as `bcross` depend on the `PCX` value to track partition threads and mailboxes.
+The Sirea application behavior is of type `BCX`, with Sirea supplying the initial `PCX`.

-        newtype BCX w x y = BCX (PCX w -> B x y) unsafeLinkBCX :: (PCX w -> Lnk y -> IO (Lnk x)) -> BCX w x y
+        newtype BCX w x y = BCX (PCX w -> B x y) unsafeLinkBCX :: (PCX w -> Lnk y -> IO (Lnk x)) -> BCX w x y type SireaApp = forall w .
+BCX w (S P0 ()) (S P0 ())

-These `unsafeLink` operations are unsafe from Sirea's perspective: it is far too easy to violate RDP's sensitive constraint.
+These `unsafeLink` operations are unsafe from Sirea's perspective (not Haskell's).
+It is far too easy to violate RDP's sensitive constraints.
 Discipline is needed by the developer to safely extend Sirea.
-This is, at the moment, one of Sirea's weaknesses, though idioms such as AgentResource and UnsafeOnUpdate can help.
+This is, at the moment, one of Sirea's weaknesses, though support patterns such as AgentResource and UnsafeOnUpdate can help.

 ### Parallelism and Performance

 Sirea RDP is an excellent target for parallelism in Haskell for a few reasons:

-* the `(x :&: y)` asynchronous products enforce clean, coarse-grained separation of data dependencies in the type system.
-This makes it easy to judge where introducing parrallelism is advantageous.
+* the `(x :&: y)` asynchronous products clarify data dependencies.
+This makes it easier for developers to judge where introducing parrallelism is advantageous.
 Very little parallelism will be wasted.
 * the concrete signal type `(S p a)` (implemented by `Sig a`) provides a clean separation between the spatial and temporal aspects of data.
 It is easy, in Sirea, to specify that the spatial computations occur in parallel while the temporal "spine" of the signal is left to incremental, sequential processing.
 * the use of signal updates with explicit stability (`SigUp`) supports speculative evaluation and optimistic concurrency, similar to lightweight time warp protocols.
 (Parallelism via optimistic concurrency is really trading efficiency for latency and robustness, but is a very nice way to use that extra CPU.)
 * use of `bcross` models distributed behaviors, potentially multi-processor systems, which are inherently parallel.